ADITYA-BHATTACHARYA-DEV/eSim-Tool-Manager/README.md

 Command not found	Run pipx install dev-tool-manager again.
 Permission denied	Use sudo before running the command.
 Poetry not found	Run pipx install poetry and retry.
+ModuleNotFoundError: click	Ensure dependencies are installed: poetry add click rich 📌 Testing
+🔍 Test the CLI Functionality
+Run:

+bash
+Copy
+Edit
+dev-tool-manager --help
+It should display the available commands.

+🔍 Verify Installation
+Try installing a tool:

+bash
+Copy
+Edit
+dev-tool-manager install vim
+Then check:

+bash
+Copy
+Edit
+vim --version
 📌 License
-📜 This project is licensed under the MIT License.
+This project is licensed under the MIT License.

+🎯 Your CLI tool is now fully functional and ready for deployment! 🚀

+markdown
+Copy
+Edit

+This README follows **GitHub Markdown format** with **proper headings, bullet points, and code snippets